 There are a number of potential options for financial support.

-- Details on tuition, fees, aid, scholarship and employment are updated in the Graduate Bulletin.
+- Details on aid, scholarship and employment are here: https://registrar.fsu.edu/bulletin/undergraduate-information/financial-information

-- Certain employees of the State of Florida may be eligible for tuition waivers.
-Details are here.
+- Certain employees of the State of Florida are eligible for tuition waivers.
+Details are here: https://www.mybenefits.myflorida.com/work_and_life/additional_benefits/state_tuition_waiver

-- The MAAPP offers limited annual scholarships and Graduate Assistantships with tuition waivers.
-These are announced periodically and all currently enrolled MAAPP students may apply.
+- MAAPP offers limited annual scholarships which are announced periodically and all currently enrolled MAAPP students may apply.
+MAAPP does not have Graduate Assistant opportunities.
+Information on all FSU scholarships is available at the FS4U website here: https://fsu.academicworks.com/

 Can I take courses without being admitted to the degree program?

-While courses for the MAAPP program are reserved to admitted students during standard registration, there are limited options for non-MAAPP students to enroll in these courses.
+While courses for the MAAPP program are reserved to admitted students, there are limited options for non-MAAPP students to enroll in these courses.
 Students in graduate programs other than MAAPP can request enrollment in MAAPP courses on a space-available basis.
-The course instructor has sole discretion to grant the student written permission to add into the course, and this permission is sent to the Department’s Academic Coordinator for processing.
+The course instructor has sole discretion to grant the student permission to add into the course.

-Students approved for the Undergraduate/Graduate Pathway may take up to 12 credit hours of MAAPP coursework prior to their matriculation into the MAAPP program.
-See the Student Guide for the Combined Pathway for details.
+Students approved for the Combined Undergraduate/Graduate Pathway may take up to 12 credit hours of MAAPP coursework prior to their matriculation into the MAAPP program.
+These students may take a maximum of six MAAPP credits per semester.
+The Combined Pathway application can be found at https://cosspp.fsu.edu/academics/graduate/combined-pathways/.

 Can I use my existing job as the site of my Practicum?